 Just as importantly, good accessibility allows search engines to index a website more fully and therefore improve its ranking.
 Headings, titles, descriptions and labels allows further use of keywords and adds richness to a web page.

-At Iteracy, we ensure that our website templates meet WAI priority 1 guidelines and are XHTML compliant.
+At Iteracy, we ensure that our website templates meet WAI priority 1 guidelines and are HTML5 compliant.
 Website content entered through a Content Management System can compromise this status, so it's important to educate our clients about their responsibilities, accessibility standards and how to meet them both.

 Our policy is to design for the most popular screen size and browsers but to ensure that websites are useable on all modern browsers and operating systems.